TheGameGuy2/Game-of-Life/README.md

   Any live cell with 2 or 3 neighbors lives on to the next generation.
   Any dead cell with exactly 3 neighbors becomes alive.

+  How to use:
+  Build from the source code in the "src" directory yourself, or download the